subhamdas2806/wav-player/README.md

 lowkey just plays a `.wav` and dips first repo energy so don’t expect magic

-💀 MID PROJECT (READ FAST)
+💀MID PROJECT (READ FAST)
 It plays a WAV file.
 Windows/VS only.
 Path is fixed.
 No cap.

-🚀 START
+START??
 Clone: git clone [URL] then cd wav-player

 Open: (need visual studio ofc )Double-click wav_player.sln.

 RUN: Molest that F5 key.
-If no sound, your mixer is cooked. 🤷‍♂️
+If no sound, your mixer is cooked.

 SONG SWAP (ASSETS FOLDER)
 Put new_song.wav in Assets.